Since 2002

 Audit-Ready Documentation

-For organizations subject to CMMC requirements — particularly healthcare technology vendors supporting Defense health programs — we can coordinate HIPAA and CMMC 2.0 compliance work to avoid duplicating effort across overlapping controls.
+Houston health technology firms supporting Defense health programs sometimes answer to CMMC and HIPAA at once.
+Where the controls overlap, we run one workstream, not two.
 Explore our CMMC consulting services if that applies to your organization, or our managed IT services in Houston for ongoing technology support.

 Incident Response and Breach Notification